Name: Val Bishop

-Studying for her first degree with Arden University at the age of 75, Val Bishop says it’s boosted her confidence and is recommending people of ANY age should study for degrees.
+Studying for her first Degree with Arden University at the age of 75, Val Bishop says it’s boosted her confidence and is recommending people of ANY age should study for a Degree.

 ‘You have to get on with life, otherwise you get bored to death - and to be honest, I was sitting at my computer at home when I thought there was more to life.
 I wanted to do something that was really going to tax my brain and really get me more involved in something else.

 I had promised myself that one day, I would be able to complete a degree course, no matter what my age.
 I’m a Liverpool Art College trained designer and hold a diploma in health education from Liverpool John Moores, but getting a university degree is something I had always wanted to do but never managed.

 I was looking at courses on the basis of having minimal formal qualifications, but a wealth of experience.
 My husband, who is a retired doctor, was very supportive in researching my options.

 I got a verbal offer from a local university, which was physically closer to our village of Llangernyw in Snowdonia, but that involved having to travel to their campus.
 That didn’t really suit me, so I keyed in online degrees and came to Arden University and found a BA honours degree in business and tourism.
 It’s distance learning, which suits me and I can take it at my pace.

 Not one of the tutors at Arden has ever made me feel less than important.
 They have patience, understanding and offer guidance at every level.
 I have never felt patronised and can say that anyone at any age would be made most welcome.

 Studying for a degree has given me an amazing amount of confidence.
 I’ve always been less than confident and carried that with me through life.
 I have had the competency, but never had the confidence to present before – but that has changed thanks to this course.
 That’s what it is all about.